 Section 1.
-The purpose of the SAG MOU is to document the intentions of the union coalition members and Red Cross management, recognizing that both parties desire an outcome demonstrating improved processes and resulting in an improved work/life balance for the employees.
+The purpose of the SAG MOU is to document the intentions of the Teamsters and Red Cross management, recognizing that both parties desire an outcome demonstrating improved processes and resulting in an improved work/life balance for the employees.
 As referenced in Article 10, Section 2, the priorities are:

-- ■ Getting the time off requested (PTO)
+- Getting the time off requested (PTO)

 - Number of hours worked per week, including mandatory overtime, and Saturday and Sunday assignments

-- Getting off at the scheduled end time of a drive
+- Getting off at the scheduled end time of a drive or shift

 - Travel distance to the blood drive

-- Schedules that do not change after posting
+- Reduce schedule changes after posting

+- Mutually agreed upon topics by TPC and ARC

 Section 2.
-Schedule generation and distribution beyond the current 3 week Collections schedule will be prioritized accordingly by the SAG, identifying additional opportunities (beyond Article 10, Section 4) to improve lead time while also reducing changes.
+Schedule generation and distribution beyond the current 3-week Collections schedule will be prioritized accordingly by the SAG, identifying additional opportunities (beyond Article 10, Section 3) to improve lead time while also reducing changes.
 It is understood that different functions may have different scheduling requirements and processes based on the nature of the work being performed.

-In reference to Article 10 Section 4, through efforts of the SAG, we shall endeavor to implement a two (2) day Collections schedule review period on or before December 31, 2019.
+In reference to Article 10 Section 4, through efforts of the SAG, we shall endeavor to implement a two (2) day Collections schedule review period.